One of the worries I hear from parents due to the stay at home orders is about screen time and kids.

 For many, screen time has increased significantly not only due to zoom school or the equivalent but also as a way for kids to socialize with their friends.
 Add their usual Minecraft /Among Us / Fortnight game time and general video watching and suddenly it feels like our kids are stuck to their screens 24/7.

 You have two choices, do nothing and let the guilt eat you up as your child develops square eyes.
 (Apparently, according to my mom, that’s what too much TV did to us kids back in the day!)

 Or you can be proactive and make the most of a crappy situation.

-I’m sure you have read articles on ways to cut down your kids screen time and yes, there is some good advice out there but most of that info came out before our kids were stuck at home for extended periods of time and having to use the screen for school too.
+I’m sure you have read articles on ways to cut down your kid’s screen time and yes, there is some good advice out there but most of that info came out before our kids were stuck at home for extended periods of time and had to use the screen for school too.

 My son uses an online app for a good chunk of his education so this advice comes with the practical things that we have done as well as things that have worked for my clients.

 I have talked about this before with some general ideas on what to do, this post is more of a step by step guide.

 Start With A Plan To Deal With Screen Time And The Kids